harshguptaclj/harshguptaclj/README.md

 Hey, 🙋🏼‍♂️
 I'm Harsh Gupta 🤠, a final-year student at NIT Patna with a passion for full-stack development and a strong foundation in data structures and algorithms.
 I love building scalable web applications and solving complex problems through code.

-☕ Just give me a cup of coffee and an open VS Code, and I'm ready to build something amazing!
+☕ Just give me a cup of coffee and an opened VS Code, and I'm ready to build something amazing!

 ## 💪 Languages I Work With